STEM Community Impact Sponsorships

-Community Impact Sponsorship grants are for organizations that provide STEM learning opportunities outside of the regular school day.
-These could be community organizations, after-school clubs, summer programs…really any organization that works to enhance learning through regular/consistent programming opportunities with student/community participants.
-In order to apply, your organization will need to ensure it can provide a W-9 for the organization.
+Community Impact Sponsorships are for organizations that provide STEM learning opportunities outside of the regular school day.
+These could be community organizations, after-school clubs, summer programs… any organization that works to enhance learning through regular/consistent programming opportunities with student/community participants.
+In order to apply, you will have to provide a W-9 for your organization.

 Funding is available for:

-- Grant funds are available for organizations that provide STEM learning opportunities outside of the regular school day.
+- Funding is available for organizations that provide STEM learning opportunities outside of the regular school day.

 - Funds are available for Utah STEM Organizations with a valid W-9 issued by the IRS.

 - Activities must take place in the State of Utah.